 We define liquidity as cash and cash equivalents, excluding restricted cash, plus available capacity under our credit facility.
-Our liquidity at June 30, 2023 included \$182.7 million of cash and cash equivalents and \$102.5 million of available borrowing capacity under the Amended ABL Facility (Note 6).
+Our liquidity at September 30, 2023 included \$168.4 million of cash and cash equivalents and \$110.2 million of available borrowing capacity under the Amended ABL Facility (Note 6).
+Our liquidity at December 31, 2022 included \$186.6 million of cash and cash equivalents and \$98.1 million of available borrowing capacity under the Amended ABL Facility (Note 6).
 Our liquidity at December 31, 2022 included \$186.6 million of cash and cash equivalents and \$98.1 million of available borrowing capacity under the Amended ABL Facility and excluded \$2.5 million of restricted cash.
-As of June 30, 2023, we had approximately \$16.2 million in Nigerian naira, which has been subject to currency exchange controls established by the Central Bank of Nigeria.
+As of September 30, 2023, we had approximately \$15.9 million in Nigerian naira, which has been subject to currency exchange controls established by the Central Bank of Nigeria.
 Those exchange controls have to date limited our ability to convert our Nigerian naira into U.S. dollars.

-During 2022, we saw an improvement in the markets we serve as evidenced by increases in our revenues and gross profit.
+Beginning 2022 and continuing through 2023, we have seen an improvement in the markets we serve, following the slowdown triggered by the COVID-19 pandemic, as evidenced by increases in our revenues and gross profit.
 We expect continued improvements in our operating performance, increases in our cash position and high availability on the Amended ABL Facility.
 We believe that our cash on hand, internally generated cash flows and availability under the Amended ABL Facility will be sufficient to fund our operations and service our debt over at least the next 12 months.